mer-a-o/howtojedi/README.md

-#  Practical examples for running JEDI
+#  Overview of the JEDI Practical Tutorials

 This tutorial series is designed to help you run the Joint Effort for Data assimilation Integration (JEDI) system through small, hands-on examples.